Puno

 Puno (Aymara and Punu) is a city in southeastern Peru, located on the shore of Lake Titicaca.
-It is the capital city of the Puno Region and the Puno Province with a population around 140,839 (2015 estimate).
+It is the capital city of the eponymous Puno Province and Puno Region; in 2017, it had a population of 135,288 (2017 census).
 The city was established in 1668 by viceroy Pedro Antonio Fernández de Castro as capital of the province of Paucarcolla with the name San Juan Bautista de Puno.
 The name was later changed to San Carlos de Puno, in honor of king Charles II of Spain.
 Puno has several churches dating back from the colonial period; they were built to service the Spanish population and evangelize the Quechua people.

 Overview

 Puno is an important agricultural and livestock region; important livestock are llamas and alpacas, which graze on its immense plateaus and plains.
 Much of the city economy relies on the black market, fueled by cheap goods smuggled in from Bolivia.
 Puno is served by the Inca Manco Capac International Airport in nearby Juliaca.